Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 cd waves-dapp-sample-01
 mvn clean spring-boot:run
 ```
-You can see out as below, check seller account, you will see money is withdraw to his account.
+You can see the output as below, then check the seller account, you will see more waves has been transferred to the buyer account.
 <img src="img/jescrow.png" alt="out log"/>
 <img src="img/seller.png" alt="Seller account"/>